Diversity as a resource for the welcome culture

 Supplement the advanced training plan

-Open career paths at an early stage
+Open up career paths early on

 The most important things for your to-do list